Its Survival In Doubt, Sears Struggles To Transform Once Again

 A century ago, it was one of the biggest names in retail.
 Now, even Sears officials say its future could be in doubt — though they say they have plans to make sure the retail icon survives.

-Nancy Koehn with the Harvard Business School says in its early days — Sears Roebuck and Co. was like Amazon is today — a retailer of great disruption.
+Nancy Koehn with the Harvard Business School says that in its early days, Sears Roebuck and Co. was like Amazon is today — a retailer of great disruption.

 For Sears, it meant a path-breaking strategy of offering all sorts of merchandise in catalogs and building department stores in remote places with ample parking.